JetBrains/intellij-sdk-docs/topics/basics/platform_contributions.md

 <!-- Copyright 2000-2023 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-<tldr>How to participate and contribute in IntelliJ Platform development.</tldr>
+<link-summary>How to participate and contribute in IntelliJ Platform development.</link-summary>

 Please make sure to read the [Code of Conduct](intellij-sdk-docs-original_CODE_OF_CONDUCT.md).